MattiDragon/AdvancedNetworking/README.md

 * **Optifine** will never be officially supported.
 Might work, might not.

 ### Forge?
 No, I will not port to forge and probably won't accept any port as official.
-I can't stop unofficial ports to my license so go on if you want.
+I can't and won't try to stop unofficial ports due to my license so go on if you want.

 ## Licencing
 The mod is licensed under the Apache License, Version 2.0.